EarMen TR-Amp: Putting Its Stamp On Portable Audio

 Overall a very basic unboxing experience, but with some high quality inclusions.
 First is the carrying bag.
 Rarely are these included with a portable amp in my experience.
 Given the TR-Amp is a little larger than others, it’s nice to have something to store it in while not in use to ensure it doesn’t get scratched or damaged.
 The Remax branded USB cable was a surprising inclusion too.
 Remax made some excellent earphones back in the day (and maybe they still do).
 It seems they make some gorgeous cables too.
 It is thick and durable with stylish end caps and feels like something that is going to last a lot longer than the relatively basic cables that most brands include with their products.

-Build The TR-Amp is crafted from CNC milled aluminum and comes in either silver or the stunning red you see in this review.
+Build The TR-Amp is crafted from CNC milled aluminum and comes in either silver, black, or the stunning red you see in this review.
 Build quality is exceptional with clean edges and minimal gaps between the end plates, main body, and ports, though tolerances could be a tiny bit better.
 Light from the LED bleeds around the nearby 3.5mm port where there is also a bit of wiggle room.
 You can see the ports shift when plugging cables in and out.
 Certainly nothing to be concerned about, but noticeable none-the-less.
 Neatly engraved logos and markings for the various ports, switches and knobs can be found around the device, with an EarMen logo dominating the top.

 On the front of the device from left to right you find a 1/4” single-ended TRS jack, a 3.5mm single-ended TRS jack, a pinhole for the internal LED notification light, and the volume knob.
 On the back are two Type-C ports set within a glossy black plastic insert (one for charging, one for data transfer), a Pre-Out/Direct DAC toggle switch, and the L/R line out ports.
 On the bottom you find four clear rubber feet that do a fantastic job at keeping the TR-Amp from scratching your phone, desk surface, etc. and ensure it remains stable and in place during your listening sessions.